kwhite2/git/lessons.md

 Save that file.

-Use `git add` via the command line to stage the file - tell Git what document you want it to pay attention to.
+Use `git add` via the command line to stage the file--tell Git what document you want it to pay attention to.

 Use `git commit` via the command line to save the changes you've just made as a snapshot or new version of you file.
 Remember to use the -m flag and include a message about the change you just made.